okihubom-dev/GDMYDebug/docs/faq.md

 GDMYDebug uses a dedicated canvas with a high layer value (`RenderingServerEnums::CANVAS_LAYER_MAX`), so its debug output is intended to appear above normal scene rendering.

-### What is GDMYDebug?
+### Why is it called GDMYDebug?

-I feel like `GDDebug (GodotDebug)` could conflict with another module in the future, so I added `MY` to the name beforehand to avoid potential naming conflicts.
+I felt that `GDDebug` or `GodotDebug` could potentially conflict with another module in the future, so I added `MY` to the name beforehand to avoid potential naming conflicts.

 ### Why can't I see the text on the screen?